DVPombo/SOLETE/README.md

 You can of course use your own dataset, you will have to adapt things here and there, but you will be able to reuse most of the code.

+Note that the latest version of the SOLETE dataset includes a 1sec resolution version.
+The file is quite large, which might meant that you PC is not able to open it.
+Please consider only reading part of it if you really want to play with that resolution.
+Alternatively, drop it in an HPC and enjoy yourself. :D

 # How to cite this:
 Technically, you should cite the repository itself, however I don't get those citations captured where it matters, so please cite [1] like this: